2026 Pre-conference treasury training courses | Barcelona, Sept 15th

 Adrian has over 30 years’ experience of working as a consultant, and in the banking and corporate sectors.
 After qualifying as a Chartered Accountant, Adrian spent a number of years with IBM, in a variety of treasury and sales roles.
 Adrian was also part of the implementation team which created IBM International Financial Services, the European centralised treasury operation based in Dublin.
 Adrian then joined the newly created cash management consultancy team of Chase Manhattan Bank, with a brief to help create cash management solutions which matched the needs of customers’ underlying businesses and technology infrastructures.
 As a Director at PricewaterhouseCoopers, he specialised in managing change in the finance function, including re-engineering of corporate treasury.
 His current company is an independent consultancy providing advisory, design and implementation services to corporates and banks, on a variety of change-related issues within the finance function.
 Services include strategy development, process design, bank and vendor selection and project management.
 Clients include major corporations with a strong international focus.

-Many corporate treasuries are seeking to centralise and automate their cash management processes, through in-house banks, payment hubs and even collection factories, in order to achieve a greater degree of efficiency, as well as visibility and control.
+Many corporate treasuries are seeking to centralize and automate their cash management processes, through In-House Banks, payment hubs and even collection factories, in order to achieve a greater degree of efficiency, as well as visibility and control.
+This training will start with an overview of In-House Banking, the business case drivers and

-This training will start with an overview of in-house banking, the business case drivers and technology options.
-It will also dive deeper into the more technical aspects of in-house banking, payment hubs and connectivity such as design and implementation considerations and current trends in the payment and connectivity landscape.
-Finally it will explore how leading in-house banks may develop over the next decade.
+technology options.
+It will also dive deeper into the more technical aspects of in-house banking, payment hubs and connectivity such as design and implementation considerations and best practices in deployment approaches.
+Finally, it will explore how leading In-House

 Learning objectives:

-- Learn about the concept of and the services offered by an in-house bank
+- Learn about the concept of and the services offered by an In-House Bank

-- Understand the financial and non-financial benefits an in-house bank can bring
+- Understand the financial and non-financial benefits an In-House Bank can bring

-- Learn about the key considerations that are important when designing and implementing an in-house bank, such as the technology choice, transfer pricing, accounting considerations, impact on FX risk management, organisational impact
+- Learn about the key considerations that are important when designing and

-- Learn how to deal with legal, fiscal and monetary restrictions while maximising the benefit of the in-house bank
+accounting considerations, impact on FX risk management, organizational impact - Learn how to deal with legal, fiscal and monetary restrictions while maximizing the

-- Explore how in-house banking may further develop towards 2030
+- Explore how In-House Banking may further develop towards 2030

 -